 For reliable hosting, my first recommendation is Bluehost.

 Why?
 Because they really make it a no-brainer for freelancers to build websites.
 They have a 30-day, money-back guarantee, too, so if you don’t like it, you haven’t lost anything.

 Step 2: Choose a Plan

 Bluehost has, well, a host of plans to choose from.

-I recommend the Starter option for your basic website.
-If you’re going to be using this website to build a gigantic blog with lots of posts, advertising, and visitors, go for the Standard or above.
+I recommend the Basic plan for your website.
+If you’re going to be using this website to build a gigantic blog with lots of posts, advertising, and visitors, go for the Plus or above.